elrrowwe/elrrowwe/README.md

-# 💫 About Me:
+# About Me:
-jamming | deep learning, data science <br>open to collaborate on projects
+i like deep learning and data science <br>open to collaborate on projects

-actively researching various topics in ML, mainly focused on implementing solutions and applying them to real-life problems. the tools I use the most: python (pytorch, pandas, seaborn, sklearn), julia, R(visualization), excel(visualization, simple exploratory analysis). however, I am not bound to just one/two fields of IT — i keep myself up to date on matters overall.
+actively researching various topics in ML, mainly focused on implementing solutions and applying them to real-life problems. the tools I use the most: python (pytorch, pandas, seaborn, sklearn...), julia, R(visualization), excel(visualization, simple exploratory analysis). however, I am not bound to just one/two fields of IT — i keep myself up to date on matters overall.

 # 💻 Tech Stack: